-Magnific Popup is a free responsive jQuery lightbox plugin that is focused on performance and providing best experience for user with any device (Zepto.js compatible).
+Magnific Popup is a responsive lightbox & dialog script with focus on performance and providing best experience for user with any device

 What makes this plugin different?